edamontology/edam-browser/paper.md

 ## Abstract

 Labelling, indexing and describing a Bioinformatics resource, whether it is a software, a database, or a service is of a great help when it comes to promoting it to various user communities.
 As an example, the ELIXIR bio.tools [@ison2015tools] registry contains more than ten thousands software and service entries.
 In this context, the use of controlled vocabularies to describe the resources is of a paramount importance.
-This need is addressed by the EDAM Ontology [@ison2013edam] which proposes a controlled vocabulary hierarchically organized around four concepts which are types of data, formats, operations and topics.
+In bio.tools, this need is addressed by the EDAM Ontology [@ison2013edam], which proposes a controlled vocabulary hierarchically organized around four axes which describe types of data, formats, operations and topics.

-We here present the EDAM Browser, a client-side web-based visualization javascript widget to help describing resources, and to facilitate and foster community contributions to EDAM.
-More precisely, (i) we review related work and features that need to be addressed; (ii) we describe how these features are addressed by the EDAM Browser; finally (iii) we discuss its reusability.
+We here present the EDAM Browser, a client-side web-based visualization javascript widget that provides an interface to navigate EDAM tailored to the need of users outside that might not be ontology experts.
+This interface can, among other things, be used to help describing resources, and to facilitate and foster community contributions to EDAM.
+Throughout the rest of this paper, (i) we review related work and features that need to be addressed; (ii) we describe how these features are addressed by the EDAM Browser; finally (iii) we discuss its reusability.

 ## Related work